neptune-3d/virtual-scroll/README.md

 track.style.position = "relative";
 // other track styles

-const trackRect = track.getBoundingClientRect(); // or even better if you can calculate it without reading from the DOM
+// or even better if you can calculate this without reading from the DOM const trackRect = track.getBoundingClientRect();

 track.addEventListener("click", (e) => {
   scroll.handleTrackClick(e.clientY, trackRect.top); // updates scrollOffset